mozilla/coss/README.md

 - "`./network`" for stubbing out pages and functionality relating to the Mozilla Network project.
 - "`./clubs`" for stubbing out pages and functionality relating to CoSS clubs work.

+### templates, images, css, etc.

+Templates are automatically resolved based on model name.
+For instance, the `club` app defines a model `class Club(Page)`, that is: a model called `Club` that extends Mezzanine's `Page` concept.
+As such, is associated template that gets used to render the model in the browser is `./templates/pages/club.html`.
+If we had a model called `Elephant` that implemented a Mezzanine `Page` then its associated template would be `./templates/pages/elephant.html`, and if we had a model called `Orange` that implemented a Mezzanine `Blog` then its associated template would be `./templates/blog/orange.html`.

+Static assets that are used in templates such as CSS, images, scripts, etc. go in each app's `static` directory.
+As such, the club app has two directories:

+- `./club/static/img/`
+- `./club/static/css/`

+In order to have templates use this data, you need to run `python manage collectstatic`, which copies all static assets declared in each app, and copies them over into a master root `./static` dir, which is then used by Mezzanine (technically: whitenoise, a static server that can be used with Django) when rendering CMS content.